 Your customers want the same thing every online shopper wants: free shipping.
 You may feel that free shipping will take too large a bite out of your margins, but there are some ways to offer free shipping without breaking the bank.

 Ask your 3PL provider about discounted shipping rates.
 As a quantity customer, your fulfillment center may be eligible for discounts and pass these on to you.
-Your 3PL provider may also be able to recommend a different carrier that offers better rates to the destinations where you ship the most orders.
+Your 3PL services partner may also be able to recommend a different carrier that offers better rates to the destinations where you ship the most orders.

 You can reduce the bite of free shipping and create an incentive for sales by offering it on orders over a certain amount.
 Test free shipping offers at different order levels to find the sweet spot that leads to the greatest conversion with the lowest cost.